openenergymonitor/learn/view/pv-diversion/pll/sketchdetail.md

-## Solar PV power diversion with emonTx using a PLL, emonGLCD and temperature measurement, by Martin Roberts
+## Solar PV Power Diversion with emonTx Using a PLL, emonGLCD and Temperature Measurement, by Martin Roberts

 ***

-### 8: The sketch explained in detail.
+### 8: The Sketch Explained in Detail.

 The version described was published at [https://openenergymonitor.org/emon/node/1535](https://openenergymonitor.org/emon/node/1535) and can be downloaded from [emonTx_Solar_Controller_Temperature_PLL_0.zip](files/emonTx_Solar_Controller_Temperature_PLL_0.zip)